New dean of LECOM’s School of Pharmacy announced

 She also earned Master of Science in Medical Education (M.S.M.Ed.) and Masters of Health Services Administration (M.H.S.A.) degrees, both from LECOM.
 Ogden is a board-certified geriatric pharmacist and serves on the Educational Advisory Council and the Pharmacy Educators and Research Council for the American Society of Consultant Pharmacists.
 She completed the American Association of Colleges of Pharmacy Academic Leadership Fellows Program in 2014.

-The Dean of Pharmacy program has been in place since 2002.
+The School of Pharmacy program has been in place since 2002.
 More than 3,000 students have graduated from the program at the campuses in Erie and Bradenton.